guillelezama/website2/content/project/example6/index.md

 ---
 title: Uruguayan Elections
 summary:  I am processing electoral data from Uruguay.
 I have created a Heroku app so that you can get the results from your precinct in the last elections using your ID.
-I have also computed the differences for each precinct between the last two elections (see picture: Precincts highlighted are the ones from my city, Las Piedras).
+I have also computed the differences for each precinct between the last two elections (see picture; The Precincts highlighted are the ones from my city, Las Piedras).
 tags:
 - python
 - elections